kocierik/mcp-nomad/README.md

 - `namespace` (string, optional): Namespace to run the job in
 - `detach` (boolean, optional): Whether to detach from the job

-Note: The job specification can be provided in either HCL or JSON format.
-If HCL is provided, it will be automatically converted to JSON before submission to Nomad.

 #### stop_job
 Stops a job.